 Review your process

-→ Update your spreadsheet templates or filing software setup now, while details are fresh.
+→ Update templates or filing software configurations while details are fresh.

 Fix lingering issues

-→ Stay alert for any IRS notices about missing or incorrect TINs.
+→ Keep an eye out for any IRS notices about missing or incorrect TINs

 May–June